 2. Gather click data

-Monitoring effectiveness of your links is in many cases the most important aspect why you would use an URL Shortener.
-Most of them track especially the following values: amount of clicks, time and date, device types and browsers used, location and language, etc. In fact, the collected data is partly similar to tools like Google Analytics, but the possibility to easily use these short URLs to track clicks on sites that are not your own make them reliable tools to track incoming traffic.
+Monitoring the effectiveness of your links is in many cases the most important reason for using an URL Shortner.
+Most of them track especially the following values: the number of clicks, time and date, device types and browsers used, location and language, etc. In fact, the collected data is partly similar to tools like Google Analytics, but the possibility to easily use these short URLs to track clicks on sites that are not your own make them reliable tools to track the incoming traffic.

 This data about your clicks is extremely helpful when it comes to analyzing the effectiveness of your content.
-It’s a crucial to measuring the effectiveness of your social media posts.
+It’s crucial to measure the effectiveness of your social media posts.

 3. Mask or rewrite URLs

 Increase Trustworthiness by masking extremely long URLs.
 People inherently tend to trust shorter URLs more than long links.
-If you’ve ever received a facebook message or e-mail that contained an extremely long link with multiple random characters, you know what we’re talking about: Sometimes you might be unsure wether to trust the link or not.
-However there’s an important catch: as short URLs are often abused to mask harmful URLs.
+If you’ve ever received a Facebook message or e-mail that contained an extremely long link with multiple random characters, you know what we’re talking about: Sometimes you might be unsure whether to trust the link or not.
+However, there’s an important catch: as short URLs are often abused to mask harmful URLs.

 If you want to see what’s behind a short URL, you can use tools like unfurlr.com to analyze short links and display their location.